chris-moreton/rusty-rival/README.md

 Binaries for Windows, Max OS and Linux are available on the [releases](https://github.com/chris-moreton/rusty-rival/releases) page.

-The engine will normally be faster and more powerful if compiled on the machine on which it will be run.
-This requires that [Rust](https://www.rust-lang.org/tools/install) be available.
+The engine can be about 50% faster if compiled on the machine on which it will be run in order to take advantage of cpu-specific instructions.
+To compile locally, it requiest that [Rust](https://www.rust-lang.org/tools/install) be installed.

 ```
 RUSTFLAGS="-C target-cpu=native" cargo run --release